ffanzhang/ffanzhang.github.io/_posts/2019-07-13-cookies-yummy.markdown

 a lot of the interviewers are still used to legacy code base where sessions are bundled with cookies, so they deemed my answer incomplete.

-Having learnt my lessson.
+Having learnt my lesson.
 So my next attempt would be, "a cookie is a piece of data that the server wants the browser to keep track of, the browser would try to send what it has in its cookie jar along with every request.
-In a sessionless server environment, this brief description suffices to describe the basic functionality of a cookie, I would be very happy to elaborate any details about sessions or types of cookies."
+In a session-less server environment, this brief description suffices to describe the basic functionality of a cookie, I would be very happy to elaborate any details about sessions or types of cookies."

 What did I get out from those two interviews?
-A slighly better understanding of cookies, and a rare self entertaining post :)
+A slightly better understanding of cookies, and a rare self entertaining post :)